The full text of the statute reads as follows:

 - a recently fired employee calling the former boss and saying “you and the office staff better watch your backs,”

 - texting your ex that you’re going to set fire to her apartment.

-Even if a threat was made, it is a defense to a criminal threats charge if
+Even if a threat was made, it is a defense against a criminal threat charge if

 - the threat was not specific, but was vague or ambiguous,

-- the recipient of the threat could not have reasonably feared for his/her safety,
+- the recipient of the threat could not have reasonably feared for their safety,

-- the recipient of the threat wasn’t actually in fear,
+- the recipient of the threat was not actually in fear,

 - the recipient’s fear was merely fleeting or momentary, OR

 - you only made a threatening gesture and did not convey your threat verbally, electronically or in writing.

 Or it may be the case that there was no threat, and the accuser is making a false allegation.